-The student will receive a study choice advice D in the following cases: The student does not meet 3 the criteria for an A, B, or C advice.

-- 9. The study choice advice is non-binding for prospective students who apply no later than 1 May.
-Students who apply after 1 May will not be permitted to enrol, except in the case of a situation as referred to in Article 2(2) or of a student as referred to in Article 3(3) of the Study Choice Advice Advice Regulations. - The Study Choice Advice Regulations determine the categories of students for whom the study choice advice is not obligatory.
-The study choice advice is also not binding for those groups of students.
+- 4. The contact moments with the study programmes are planned in the period between March 2021 and August 2021. - 5.
+The contact moment consists of at least one individual or group interview and preferably of several intake units.
+Only with international students, and in exceptional cases with Dutch students, may the contact moment consist of telephone contact or a video call.
+This depends on the individual situation and also on the contacts the prospective student has already had prior to registration.
+The intake programme can include, among others, a meeting with a teacher from the study programme and / or an economics test. - 6.
+The study choice advice will be sent to the prospective student by e-mail within ten working days of the contact moment. - 7.
+The study choice advice is non-binding for prospective students who apply by no later than 1 May.
+Students who apply after 1 May will not be permitted to enrol, except in the case of a situation as referred to in Article 2(2) or in the event of exceptional circumstances as set out in Article 3(3), under a through d of the Study Choice Check Rules. - 8.
+The Study Choice Check Rules determine the categories of students for whom the study choice advice is not obligatory.
+The study choice advice is likewise not binding for those groups of students.